dholifield/appa/README.md

 This library is comprised of two main components: odometry for position tracking and a chassis for robot movement.

 ## Odometry
 [Odometry](https://wiki.purduesigbots.com/software/odometry) is used for keeping track of the robots position at all times.
-The supported configuration is for two tracker wheels, one in the x and one in the y direction, in combination with an IMU.
+The supported configuration is for two tracker wheels, one in the x (forward) and one in the y (left) direction, in combination with an IMU.
 Here is how to create an instance of odom:
 ```c++
 dom::Odom odom({11, 1}, // x tracker port
                {11, 3}, // y tracker port